jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

+Okay, here's another attempt.
 We're passing in a list instead of an integer.
 Type error.

 :::